pycom/pycom-documentation/chapter/firmwareapi/micropython/usocket.md

 #####<function>socket.makefile(mode='rb')</function>

 Return a file object associated with the socket.
 The exact returned type depends on the arguments given to makefile().
-The support is limited to binary modes only (‘rb’ and ‘wb’).
-CPython’s arguments: ``encoding``, ``errors`` and ``newline`` are not supported.
+The support is limited to binary modes only (`rb` and `wb`).
+CPython’s arguments: `encoding`, `errors`, and `newline` are not supported.

 The socket must be in blocking mode; it can have a timeout, but the file object’s internal buffer may end up in a inconsistent state if a timeout occurs.

 {% hint style='info' %}
 Difference to CPython

-Closing the file object returned by makefile() WILL close the original socket as well.
+Closing the file object returned by `makefile()` WILL close the original socket as well.
 {% endhint %}

 #####<function>socket.read(size)</function>

 Read up to size bytes from the socket.
 Return a bytes object.
-If ``size`` is not given, it behaves just like <function>socket.readall()</function>, see below.
+If `size` is not given, it behaves just like <function>socket.readall()</function>, see below.

 #####<function>socket.readall()</function>